 For more information on this qualification, view the units here.

-In addition to the two BPA-WAMITAB qualifications outlined above, you may be interested in the Level 3 NVQ in Business and Administration offered by City & Guilds (please note: after 31st December 2013, City & Guilds will no longer offer qualifications developed in partnership with the BPA).
+In addition to the two BPA professional parking qualifications developed in partnership with WAMITAB and outlined above, you may be interested in the Level 3 NVQ in Business and Administration offered by City & Guilds (please note: since 31st December 2013, City & Guilds no longer offers qualifications developed in partnership with the BPA).
 This qualification comprises a number of units covering generic administration and business functions and other optional units relevant to specialist administrative roles.
 Some of the modules may complement the work you will have already undertaken for the BPA-WAMITAB Level 3 Award for Notice Processors.
 For more information, click here.

-The benefits of studying for a BPA-WAMITAB award
+The benefits of studying for a BPA professional parking qualification at a WAMITAB-approved centre

 Employers increasingly recognise the value of professional parking qualifications.
 A qualified workforce has the talent and determination to succeed.
 Qualified employees are less likely to make mistakes, and they also demonstrate a greater commitment to the parking profession, increasing staff retention.